tetratelabs/istio-0to60/docs/environment.md

     This workshop makes extensive use of the `kubectl` CLI.

     Consider configuring an alias to make typing a little easier.
+Here are commands to configure the "k" alias with command completion, for the bash shell:

     ```shell
     cat << EOF >> ~/.bashrc